 How an apprenticeship works

-You and your apprentice/trainee will have a formal training and employment arrangement called a training contract.
+You and your apprentice will have a formal training and employment arrangement called a training contract.

-Your apprentice will learn on the job (on-job) at your place of work, under supervision by a qualified person, as well as in classroom environments (off-job) at a training provider.
+Your apprentice will learn on-job at your place of work, under supervision by a qualified person, as well as in classroom environments (off-job) at a training provider.

 They will study towards a nationally recognised qualification and obtain a trade certificate when they finish.
 The State Government may fund most of the off-job training costs.